Best Things to See at Gamcheon Culture Village + How to Get There

-If you’re new to South Korea, read my South Korea travel guide for beginners.
+If you’re new to South Korea, read my Korea travel guide for first-timers.

 The Gamcheon Culture Village is a village located in the southern part of Busan, just left of the Diamond Tower, and is situated on a hillside.